AzT4NG/T4NG-REVERSE-DNS/README.md

 <br>

 The result may take a while.
-Scan results will be written to "hostname" file.
+Scan results will be written to "hostnames.txt" file.

-Make sure you delete <i>"hostname"</i> file before running a new scan.
+Make sure you delete or change the name of <i>"hostname.txt"</i> file before running a new scan.

 <hr>